 To establish realistic goals and have SEO success as a company, you will first need to know why it is important to set SMART SEO goals.
 Therefore, this article first defines why SEO goals and objectives are important, then discusses how to set and track them, and finally, how to achieve them for your business.

 SEO goals refer to the specific objectives that a website owner or digital marketer wants to achieve through search engine optimization (SEO).
 The primary goal of SEO is to improve a website’s visibility and ranking on search engine results pages (SERPs) for relevant keywords and phrases.

 Why are SEO goals important?

-SEO goals are important because they help you to focus your efforts on specific tasks, so that you can achieve the best results possible for your website or company in a desired timeframe.
-Without a clear understanding of what you want to achieve, it’s all too easy to waste time and effort on activities that don’t add up or bring you closer to your goal.
+SEO goals are important because they help you focus your efforts on specific tasks to achieve the best results possible for your company in a desired timeframe.
+Without a clear understanding of what you want to achieve, it’s too easy to waste time and effort on activities that don’t add up or bring you closer to your goal.

-And, quite frankly, SEO is such an essential component of all digital marketing strategies, a lack of attention towards your SEO goals can hurt your long-term marketing efforts.
+And quite frankly, SEO is essential to all digital marketing strategies; a lack of attention toward your SEO goals can hurt your long-term marketing efforts.
 Therefore, having SMART SEO goals can help position your online business in a spot to succeed for the years to come.

-Additionally, if you are starting a local SEO campaign as a small business, it will be important to set SEO goals that consist of your marketing goals and business goals.
-Whereas, setting your website performance goals will allow you to plan ahead and develop actionable steps that include all the right components.
-For example, are you going to require technical SEO, social media, paid ads, keyword research or just content for your SEO efforts?
+Additionally, if you are starting a local SEO campaign as a small business, it is essential to set SEO goals for your marketing and business goals.
+Setting website performance goals will allow you to plan and develop actionable steps with the right components.
+For example, will you require technical SEO, social media, paid ads, keyword research, or just content for your SEO efforts?

-By establishing the right SEO goals, you can determine a potential metric for each of them, and set your website up for longterm success from the beginning.
+By establishing the right SEO goals, you can determine a potential metric for each of them and set your website up for long-term success.

 S – Specific